 Dr. Gao studied Medicine in China and Germany with intensive fellowship training in both Asia and Europe.
 He completed the Musculoskeletal Surgical Oncology residency training at Peking University Medical Center, China.
 Moreover, he obtained his master of science degree (Radiation Oncology) from Heidelberg University, Germany and his doctorate (Biological Therapy) summa cum laude from Saarland University, Germany.

-Dr. Gao is the Committee Member of Basic Science Committee of International Cartilage Regeneration & Joint Preservation Society (ICRS) and the Founding Member of Sino Euro Orthopaedics Society (SEOS).
-He also serves in other international societies including ESSKA, AOSSM, ORS, and OARSI.
+Dr. Gao is the Member of the Basic Science Committee of International Cartilage Regeneration & Joint Preservation Society (ICRS), the Member of the Early Career Investigator Committee of Osteoarthritis Research Society International (OARSI), and the Founding Member of the Sino Euro Orthopaedics Society (SEOS).